 Additionally, the blue light that emanates from common electronics like your cell phone, laptop, or television can make it more difficult to fall asleep.
 The light can halt your body’s production of melatonin, the hormone in charge of your sleep-wake cycle.
 It can also throw off your internal alarm clock (a.k.a. circadian rhythm), which relies heavily on light and darkness, making it hard for your body to recognize when it should start winding down for bed.
 So make sure to turn off all electronics and keep your phone away from your bedside table.

 2.)
 Practice Meditation Or Light Yoga

-Light yoga is a great way to relax both your body and mind, since it encourages you to practice mindfulness and also stretches out your muscles.
+Light yoga is a great way to relax both your body and mind since it encourages you to practice mindfulness and stretches out your muscles.
 Here are a few gentle poses that are perfect for winding down at night after coffee:

 - Child’s pose – A meditative pose that relieves tension in your back, neck, and shoulders.

-- Low Lunge — A great stretch for people who sit down in an office chair for a majority of their day.
-It relieves tension in your hip flexors, and stretches your hamstrings, glutes and groin region.
+- Low Lunge – A great stretch for people who sit down in an office chair for most of their day.
+It relieves tension in your hip flexors and stretches your hamstrings, glutes and groin region.

 - Butterfly Pose — Another meditative movement that promotes mindfulness and relaxation as you gently stretch your inner thighs and lower back.